 Over the last 3 years, the number of individuals requiring mental health treatment in Dallas, TX has increased by 65%, while funding for mental health services only increased by 28%, according to the city’s largest mental healthcare provider, Dallas MetroCare.
 The agency reported serving over 47,000 individuals last year, reflecting the skyrocketing demand for mental health programs in our city

 The Well Community is committed to caring for and serving those with profound physical, emotional, and spiritual problems.
-We do so via a holistic approach and through multiple programs and services.
-However, our guiding philosophy is to create a place of belonging for individuals who are isolated and lonely, having been stigmatized and fogotten by society – at times, even by “people of faith”.
+We do so via a holistic approach and through compassionate programs and services.
+We seek to create a place of acceptance and belonging for individuals who are isolated and lonely; and for those who have been stigmatized and forgotten by society – in some cases, even by “people of faith”.
 The most important thing we can offer to those we serve is friendship.
-Our chief aim is to foster a community where those suffering from despair can feel acceptance and belonging.

 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me…Truly I tell you, whatever you did for the least of these, you did for me.” – Jesus (from the Gospel of Matthew)